rezaarezvan/AFA-Benchmark/docs/dataframe_formats.md

 - `eval_soft_budget_param` (float|null): some parameter provided during evaluation that influences a method's tendency to stop feature collection early (if applicable)

 Note:
-- `actions_taken` and `features_observed` is *usually* the same, but not always.
+- `selections_performed` and `features_observed` is *usually* the same, but not always.
 For example, we can imagine a scenario where multiple features are unmasked after each AFA action.